macros4outlook/quotefixmacro/README.md

 Remark: In the message window, the reply button cannot be inserted as in Outlook 2003.
 The shortcut bar has to be used instead.
 The button was assigned <kbd>Alt</kbd>+<kbd>6</kbd> after insertion.

-### AutoHotkey Macro for a Outlook 2010
+### AutoHotkey Macro for Outlook 2010 and later

 Similar to the above.
 Outlook 2010, however, does not enable the use of `&` any more.
 You have to find out the number of the button in the shortcut bar.
 Just press <kbd>Alt</kbd> and you'll see the number.
 Use that in the Autohotkey Macro.

 ## Signing the Macro

+With Outlook 2016, this doesn't seem to be necessary any more since self-written macros seem to be usable without error.
-That article should explain everything: <https://www.groovypost.com/howto/create-self-signed-digital-certificate-microsoft-office-2016/>.
+Otherwise, following article should explain everything: <https://www.groovypost.com/howto/create-self-signed-digital-certificate-microsoft-office-2016/>.

-There is a [MSN Article](https://docs.microsoft.com/en-us/previous-versions/office/developer/office-xp/aa163622(v=office.10)?redirectedfrom=MSDN) on Macro code signing for Office XP.
+There is also an [MSN Article](https://docs.microsoft.com/en-us/previous-versions/office/developer/office-xp/aa163622(v=office.10)?redirectedfrom=MSDN) on macro code signing for Office XP.

+## Acknowledgements

+QuoteFix Macro is a VB-Macro for Outlook created by Oliver Kopp, Lars Monsees, and Daniel Martin.
+QuoteFix Macro is inspired by [Outlook-QuoteFix](http://web.archive.org/web/20120316151928/http://home.in.tum.de/%7Ejain/software/outlook-quotefix/) written by [Dominik Jain](https://github.com/opcode81/) and reimplemented as a Visual Basic macro.
+The ideas for integrating it in Outlook came from [Daniele Bochicchio](https://github.com/dbochicchio), especially from his [quoting macro](http://lab.aspitalia.com/35/Outlook-2007-2003-Reply-With-Quoting-Macro.aspx).